 In December 2016, Dame Louise Casey published an independent review, titled `The Casey Review: a review into opportunity and integration`.

 We recognise the work that has been done by the government to support communities to integrate.
-However, Apna Haq would like to raise concerns around some of the points made in the review, particularly around the subject of Muslim women.
+However, we have concerns around some of the points made in the review, particularly around the subject of Muslim women.